Schema

 For Schemas to be auto-generated, the allowed characters are -- lower case letters, numbers, underscore, dashes, and spaces.

-The template is how the event is displayed when it occurs in a timeline or actions history.
+The template is how the event is displayed when it occurs in a timeline or event history.
 It allows the user to use event properties in a sentence about that event when it occurs.
 For instance, the email_open event may have a title, "Email Opened"

 , and a template of "Opened email with subject: ${actions.subject}"